willkendall01/WAISN-Fellowship/README.md

 I did not write code in any of the remaining files.

 # Email Config
-I left my email details in WAISN/WAISN/settings.py so the site will work right out of the box.
+I left my email details as the email config data at the top of WAISN/WAISN/settings.py so the site will work right out of the box.
 However, if you want to use your own, I left a link to the tutorial I used to set it up.
+You will also have to change the `host_email` parameter to `send_mail()` function in the `outOfStockAlert()` function which is the last function at the bottom of views.py (line 148).

-In order to recieve the alert emails when a product reaches 0, you'll have to add your email to the recipients list in the `outOfStockAlert()` function at the bottom of views.py.
-I can also do this if you want me to, but I am on vacation this weekend and may not be able to change the code right away.
+In order to recieve the alert emails when a product reaches 0, you'll have to add your email to the recipients list in the `outOfStockAlert()` function which is the last function at the bottom of views.py (line 149).

 # Library Notes
 I used django-tables2 to help me format the table of products on the site.
 I'm not sure